Jorge Carrera Andrade

 Without knowing my number,

-There is neither north nor south, east or west,
+There is no north or south, east or west—

-a loneliness divided by a cipher of men.
+a solitude divided among a cipher of men.

 bells with athletic shoulders,